Cheesy Spaghetti Stuffed Peppers

 - While spaghetti cooks, prepare bell peppers by cutting off the tops and removing the seeds and ribs.
 If any of the bell peppers do not stand upright on their own, cut a little off the bottom so that they're level.
 Arrange bell peppers in the prepared baking dish.

-- Also while pasta cooks, add ricotta, 1/3 cup parmesan cheese, and Ragu Homestyle Thick and Hearty Four Cheese Sauce to a large bowl and mix together until smooth.
+- Also while pasta cooks, add ricotta, 1/3 cup parmesan cheese, and red sauce to a large bowl and mix together until smooth.
 If desired, season with salt and pepper.